Written by

 The bill introduces new regulations requiring online platforms to implement privacy and safety measures for children under 16 years old.
 It targets harmful features that encourage excessive internet use, restricts personalized recommendation algorithms, and limits the sharing of minors' personal information with other users.
 Key provisions include age-verification systems, content moderation protocols, and enhanced parental controls to create a safer online environment for minors.

-However, the introduction of this bill has been met with significant controversy, as some argue that it could limit minors’ access to potentially vital resources and violate the First Amendment by imposing content moderation by the federal government.
+However, the introduction of this bill has been met with controversy, as some argue that it could limit minors’ access to potentially vital resources and violate the First Amendment by imposing content moderation by the federal government.

 “The Kids Online Safety Act will protect young people from harmful design and programming decisions, while explicitly safeguarding youth autonomy to explore online," says Laura Marquez-Garrett, Attorney at the Social Media Victims Law Center.